Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/Add-AMElement.md

 ```

 ### -Card
-The Adaptive Card hashtable to add the element to.
+The Adaptive Card hashtable to which the element will be added.

 ```yaml
 Type: Collections.Hashtable